SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Julia will compile to the choice of number format, the grid, and and other model components just-in-time.
 A simple parallelization across vertical layers is supported by Julia's multithreading.

+SpeedyWeather.jl internally uses three sub-modules `RingGrids`, `LowerTriangularMatrices`, and `SpeedyTransforms`. `RingGrids` is a module that discretizes the sphere on iso-latitude rings and implements interpolations between various such grids.
+`LowerTriangularMatrices` facilitates the implementation of the spherical harmonics by organizing their coefficients in a lower triangular matrix representation.
+`SpeedyTransforms` implements the spectral transform between the grid-point space as defined by `RingGrids` and the spectral space defined in `LowerTriangularMatrices`.
+These three modules are independently usable and therefore support SpeedyWeather's library-like user interface.
 Output is stored as NetCDF files using [NCDatasets.jl](https://github.com/Alexander-Barth/NCDatasets.jl).